scottmckendry/blog/content/posts/traefik/index.md

 {{< alert icon=lightbulb >}}
-You can create your own password hash using "htpasswd" in a bash shell.
+You can create your own password hash using `htpasswd` in a bash shell.
 {{< /alert >}}

 To add our newly created middleware to our container, we add the following label: